bennyz/notes/reading/rust.md

 `s` is heap-allocated, so its value is moved and not copied, ownership is passed to `takes_ownership` and it frees it.

-`x` however is stack allocated, so a copy is performed and it is still acessible after the function call.
+`x` however is stack allocated, so a copy is performed and it is still accessible after the function call.
 It will be cleared after `main` completes.

 #### Return values